Lawyer in NFL concussion deal says an appeal would be 'selfish'

 U.S. District Judge Anita Brody on Wednesday approved the settlement of a lawsuit brought by the former players who accused the NFL of keeping secret the dangers of concussions.

-However, the family of one prominent former NFL player has already signalled it will appeal the ruling on the grounds it excludes certain key brain injuries.
+However, the family of one prominent former NFL player has already signaled it will appeal the ruling on the grounds it excludes certain key brain injuries.

 Seeger said appeals were unlikely to succeed because Brody, who has worked on the case since 2013 and twice sent it back to lawyers to be reworked, gave the deal the green light.

-Note: (This version of the story clarifies who can file appeal in second paragraph)